pylipp/financeager/README.md

 ### More Goodies

 - `financeager` will store requests if the server is not reachable (the timeout is configurable).
 The offline backup is restored the next time a connection is established.
-This feature is online available when running financeager with flask.
+This feature is only available when running financeager with flask.

 ### Expansion